Music censorship: Australia

 moderate-impact references to drug use, violence, sexual activity or themes"), "Level 2" for "strong impact" ("frequent aggressive or strong coarse language", or strong references to drug use, violence, sexual activity or themes), and "Level 3" for "high impact" content (graphic and high-impact references to drug use, violence, sexual activity or themes).
 The Level 3 classification was introduced in March 2003, and requires purchasers to be over the age of 18.
 The code bans the distribution or sale of any recording with material that exceeds Level 3 classification, which includes content "which promote, incite, instruct or exploitatively or gratuitously depict drug abuse, cruelty, suicide, criminal or sexual violence, child abuse, incest, bestiality or any other revolting or abhorrent activity in a way that causes outrage or extreme disgust."

 Australian consumer law also bans the import of any product that "describe[s], depict[s], express[es] or otherwise deal[s] with matters of sex, drug misuse or addiction, crime, cruelty, violence or revolting or abhorrent phenomena in such a way that they offend against the standards of morality, decency and propriety generally accepted by reasonable adults".
 In 2003, copies of an album by grindcore band Intense Hammer Rage were seized by the Australian Customs Service, and the three band members were each fined AUD$500 each for violating customs law.
 The violations centred upon the abhorrent subject matter of the album's artwork and printed lyrics; the albums had been manufactured in the United States by their record label, and imported into Australia for their distribution.
 The band criticized the seizure as being a dilution of freedom of speech.

-In May 1990, Nick Franklin, acting news director of the Australian Broadcasting Corporation's radio station Triple J, was suspended by the ABC's management after having played a portion of N.W.A.'s song "Fuck tha Police".
-The song had received airplay on the station for several months, but ABC Radio head Malcom Long requested that the song be given a "rest"; in the offending segment, Franklin discussed the song's vulgar lyrics and subject matter.
-In protest of the suspension, Triple J staff engaged in an industrial action, and the station stunted by playing the N.W.A. song "Express Yourself" on a loop until the ABC reinstated Franklin.
-The song was played 82 times in a row.
+In May 1990, Nick Franklin, acting news director of the Australian Broadcasting Corporation's radio station Triple J, was suspended by the ABC's management after having played a portion of N.W.A's song "Fuck tha Police" during a segment in which he discussed the song's vulgar lyrics and subject matter.
+The song had received airplay on the station for several months, but ABC Radio head Malcom Long requested that the song be given a "rest".
+In protest of the suspension, Triple J staff engaged in an industrial action, and the station played the N.W.A. song "Express Yourself" 82 times in a row before the ABC reinstated Franklin.
+In 2014, Triple J would pay homage to the event while launching its digital radio station Double J, playing various cover versions of the song on a loop as a stunt prior to its official launch.